 On the other hand, as per article 129 of the Intellectual Property Law, a compulsory licence may be granted by the TCA if the patent holder engages in anticompetitive practices during the use of the patent.
 Additionally, if the TCA determines that there is an infringement of articles 4, 6 or 7 of the Competition Law, then it shall notify in its final decision the behaviours that the relevant undertaking or associations of undertakings must carry out or refrain from in order to re-establish competition, and any structural remedies in the form of undertakings transferring certain businesses, partnership shares, IP rights or assets.
 Behavioural and structural remedies must be proportionate to the infringement and necessary to bring the infringement effectively to an end.
-Structural remedies such as divestitures shall only apply where previous behavioural remedies have been unsuccessful, relevant undertaking or associations of undertaking or associations of undertaking or associations of undertaking shall be given at least six months to comply with the structural remedy.
+Structural remedies such as divestitures shall only apply where previous behavioural remedies imposed have been ineffective.
+If the final decision finds that behavioural remedies have been unsuccessful, relevant undertaking or associations of undertakings shall be given at least six months to comply with the structural remedy.